Are personal trainer roles intriguing to you?

 Without proper communication skills, personal trainers will encounter difficulties with keeping clients engaged.

-Finally, being motivational is very important as clients strive to reach their health and fitness goals.
+Finally, supporting your clients from a motivational standpoint gives them the confidence they need as clients strive to reach their health and fitness goals.

-When you choose the correct certification for you know that each organization is going to have a slightly different focus.
+When you choose the correct certification for you, know that each organization offers a slightly different focus when it comes to exercise topics.

 If you are interested in a particular piece of knowledge, choose accordingly.

-Our ISSA review covers how the ISSA CPT teaches business skills a bit better than the others while if you look at ISSA vs NASM, you see that NASM has more coverage on corrective exercises.
-Our free NASM study guide and NASM exam questions are a must have if you go for that cert.
+Our ISSA review covers how the ISSA CPT teaches a more complete business skills toolset than the others.
+If you look at ISSA vs NASM, you see that NASM covers corrective exercises to a greater extent.
+Our free NASM study guide and NASM exam questions give you more insight if you go for the NASM CPT.

-If you’re deciding between NASM or ACE, know that the ACE CPT has the best exercise psychology info.
+When between NASM or ACE, know that the ACE CPT contains the best exercise psychology content.
 We have ACE test questions and an ACE guide to help you “ace” their exam.

 Exclusive TA Offers |